MammothStack/Lyteflow/README.md

-# Pypeflow
+# Lyteflow
 Pipeline system for sequential data transformations
 ## Description
-Pypeflow is to ensure consistent, simple, and sequential data transformations.
+Lyteflow is to ensure consistent, simple, and sequential data transformations.
 A System of pipe elements can be created, and placed in a pipe system.
 The flow starts from Inlets, flows through the individual pipe elements, and ends in an Outlet.
 The flow from individual pipe elements are universally compatible.
 The pipe elements will